icinganalysis/icinganalysis.github.io/content/NACA-TN-3024.md

 (10 ft) ducts.

-39.5 inch diameter is rather large for a wing leading edge, so the losses of "several percent" may over-estimate more typical cases.
+39.5 inch diameter is rather large for a wing leading edge, so the losses of "several percent" may over-estimate most typical cases.
 The 3.95 inch diameter is more typical, so I think that the "little or no evaporative loss" would apply for most wings.